Hi-Ren11/alx-pre_course/0x01-git/README.md

 	For the moment we have an empty project directory containing only a README.md.
 It’s time to code!

 3. Collaboration is the base of a company
 	A branch is like a copy of your project.
-It’s used mainly for:

 4. Collaboration: be up to date
 	Of course, you can also work on the same branch as your co-workers and it’s best if you keep up to date with their changes.